Today, our maritime industry has never been stronger – or more important to our region. Around here, maritime matters.

 Washington State’s Maritime industry is rooted in the State’s rich history of timber production, its location as a trade hub, and its proximity to some of the world’s most productive fisheries.
 And we’ve always been the primary gateway to Alaska and Asia.

-Our maritime industry is annually worth $37.8billion to the state economy, according to a 2017 study by the Economic Development Council of Seattle & King County and the Workforce Development Council of Seattle and King County.
-In 2015, the industry directly employed 69,500 workers, with an average salary of $69,500 – nearly $20,000 above the state’s median salary!
+Our maritime industry is annually worth $45.0 billion to the state economy, according to a 2022 study by the Washington Maritime Federation.
+In 2022, the industry employed 174,300 workers, with an average salary of $112,000 with benefits!

 Washington is also the most trade dependent state in the United States.
 Today, four in ten jobs in Washington are tied to international trade, according to the Port of Seattle.